policyglot/stm_initial_tests/README.md

  STM is an admixture with covariates in both mixture components.
 Users provide a corpus of documents and a number of topics.
 Each word in a document comes from exactly one topic and each document is represented by the proportion of its words that come from each of the K topics.
 These proportions are found in the N (number of documents) by K (user specified number of topics) theta matrix.
 Each of the K topics are represented as distributions over words.
 The K-by-V (number of words in the vocabulary) matrix logbeta contains the natural log of the probability of seeing each word conditional on the topic.

 The approach used by the authors is a partially collapsed variational Expectation-Maximization algorithm which upon convergence gives us estimates of the model parameters.
-Our approach is to posit a hierarchical mixed membership model for an- alyzing topical content of documents, in which mixing weights are parameterized by observed covariates.
-In this model, topical prevalence and topical content are spec- ified as a simple generalized linear model on an arbitrary number of document-level covariates, such as news source and time of release, enabling researchers to introduce elements of the experimental design that informed document collection into the model, within a generally applicable framework.
+Our approach is to posit a hierarchical mixed membership model for analyzing topical content of documents, in which mixing weights are parameterized by observed covariates.

+In this model, topical prevalence and topical content are specified as a simple generalized linear model on an arbitrary number of document-level covariates, such as news source and time of release, enabling researchers to introduce elements of the experimental design that informed document collection into the model, within a generally applicable framework.

 Specifically, for topic prevalence, the Dirichlet distribution that controls the proportion of words in a document attributable to the different topics is replaced with a logistic Normal distribution with a mean vector parametrized as a function of the covariates

 The core of the model posits a the document-level 'attention' (proportion allocated) to each topic from a logistic-normal generalized linear model based on a vector of document covariates $X_d$.